Leica D-LUX 7 vs Sony RX100 VI

 It is notable that the D-LUX 7 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D-LUX 7 and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the D-LUX 7 followed on from the Leica D-LUX Typ 109.
+The D-LUX 7 is a recent model that features in the current product line-up of Leica.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is the Leica D-LUX 7 better than the Sony RX100 VI or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.